Awwie/sinatra-fwitter-group-project/README.md

 ## Group Project Instructions

+_Instructions for how to work on a Group Project_

 ### Some Hints on Working Together

 Working on a software project with another person is not something to be taken